ummaraali2/form-builder/README.md

 # Form Builder

-A web app that lets you paste questions with answer keys and instantly generate a Google Form.
+A web app that lets you paste questions with options & answer keys and instantly generate a Google Form.
 Just sign in with Google and go.

 **Live app:** https://gformbuild.vercel.app/